Articles on: Developers

 How it works

-The template should be an HTML file with the desired structure (this would require basic knowledge of HTML).
-If you are not familiar with HTML, you can use a Google Docs template to create Google Docs documents with the desired information from your instance.
-You can find more information about it here .
+To create a print template, you must use an HTML file with the structure you need.
+Basic HTML knowledge is recommended.
+If you are not familiar with HTML, you can use a Google Docs template to design documents containing the information you want to display from your instance.
+You can find more information about this here.

 Shortcut: Design on Excel first

-What we usually do is to define the structure in Excel.
-This is particularly helpful because you can have anyone do that even if some of them don't have any technical experience.
-Then we use this website to convert the Excel into HTML and we finally add the desired fields and make the necessary adjustments.
-For final touches and testing the final HTML we use this tool.
+A practical approach is to first define the structure in Excel.
+This is especially helpful because anyone can do it, even without technical experience.
+Then, you can use this website to convert the Excel file into HTML.
+Finally, add the required fields and make any necessary adjustments.
+To refine the final HTML document and ensure everything works correctly, we use this tool.

-For instance, if you had a field called 'Name' you can include the value of that field like this:
+For example, if you have a field named Name, you can include its value as follows:

 <div>